pelusito/python_utilities/README.md

   and write a Path of destinity to the tex code of the table.
 It would be save at that directory as LaTex.tex file.

---test commitv2.0--
+This is the REAMDME.md for the master branch and this is a test --test commitv2.0--